ndlib/marble-blueprints/README.md

-# mellon-blueprints
+# marble-blueprints
-The "Infrastructure as Code" repo for all pieces in the Mellon Grant.
+The "Infrastructure as Code" repo for all pieces in the Marble project.
 Will contain Cloud Formation Templates, Ansible playbooks, deploy scripts, etc for all components of the new system.

 Note: It is highly recommended you use something like https://github.com/awslabs/git-secrets to prevent pushing AWS secrets to the repo